resc863/resc863/README.md

-# Noob Engineer
+# Hello World

-Hello, I'm just some guy making useless things.
-I'm currently working on my own Discord Bot.(It is unstable and slow now)
+Hi, I'm currently working on my own Discord Bot.(It is unstable and slow now)

 TODO
 --------
   1. Test the bot
-  2. Learn Java
+  2. Master Java
   3. Keep post something on Blog

 Contact